jbodah-valon/claude-review/README.md

 This keeps you in flow: the agent retains full context of the document it generated, your comments are precisely anchored to specific sections, threaded discussions enable back-and-forth clarification, and the feedback loop happens in seconds rather than minutes.

+## How it fits into your workflow

+1. Ask Claude Code to create a Markdown document (e.g. `PLAN.md`)
+2. Run `/cr-review PLAN.md` in Claude Code and open the URL it returns
+3. Highlight portions of the document and add contextual comments
+4. Run `/cr-address PLAN.md` in your Claude Code session
+   - Claude Code will see all comment threads and their replies
+   - It can discuss your feedback by replying to threads
+   - It can make changes and resolve threads when complete
+5. Continue the discussion by adding replies to comment threads in the browser
+6. Repeat steps 4-5 until the document matches your intent

 ## Requirements